Skip to content

 Basics

-bridge. loads custom commands from the commands/ folder within your behavior pack.
+bridge. loads Dash commands from the commands/ folder within your behavior pack.

 Installation

-You can install custom commands from bridge.'s extension store if you do not feel confident in writing your own custom commands.
+You can install Dash commands from bridge.'s extension store if you do not feel confident in writing your own Dash commands.

 Usage

-Screenshot of a custom command being used within bridge.
+Screenshot of a Dash command being used within bridge.

 Start by creating a JavaScript or TypeScript file within the commands/ folder of your behavior pack.
 You can only write a single command per file which should be exported as the default export.